'You expect that from a £100m player' - Pogba's four assists against Leeds still leaves Souness unimpressed

 But ex-Liverpool midfielder and manager Souness said the France star's input was to be expected from someone the club paid a then-record transfer fee of €105 million (£89m) to sign in 2016.

 "For me, yesterday the star of the show was Greenwood.
-For a young boy, I thought he was sensational," he said on Sky Sports.
+For a young boy, I thought he was sensational," Souness, a frequent critic of Pogba's, said on Sky Sports .

 When fellow pundit Micah Richards laughed and pointed out that Pogba had four assists, Souness replied: "We expect that from a £100 million man.